 Alcohol is not safe for dogs or cats either.
 It is hugely toxic to them and even a small amount can be dangerous.
 Ensure your pet can’t access any alcohol and that any spillages are mopped up quickly.

-Keep your BBQ tidy and safe for your pets
+2. Keep your BBQ safe and tidy for your pets

 In all the fun of an afternoon in the sun, it can sometimes be easy to forget to keep things clean and tidy – but if you have a pet it’s absolutely vital.